 In February 1993, MHIC was granted tax-exempt status as a 501(c)(3) corporation under federal and state tax law.
 MHEF, Inc. is a for-profit corporation and therefore is subject to federal and state income taxes.
-NSLF is a disregarded entity for tax purposes.
+HNEF is a limited partnership and any taxable income or loss passes through to, and is reportable by, the partners individually.
+NSLF, HNEF Investor and HNEF Manager are disregarded entities for tax purposes.